What the Right Diet Can Do for Your Asthma

 • Wheat

 How can you tell if you have food allergies that trigger your asthma?
-Common symptoms are rashes, hives, nausea, and diarrhea.
+Common symptoms are rashes, hives, nausea, and diarrhoea.
 You’ll likely experience these symptoms, followed by coughing and wheezing.
 If you don’t take your medication immediately, your throat may swell and cause difficulty breathing.

 If you think some foods trigger your condition, don’t hesitate to tell your doctor about it.
 They can administer allergy tests to confirm whether or not you’re allergic to these foods.
 Make sure to always keep medication close to you in case of flare-ups.